-Oregon Governor Tom McCall staged a dramatic media event in Cannon Beach on May 13, 1967, flying by helicopter to the beach with a team of surveyors and scientists.
+On May 13, 1967, Oregon Governor Tom McCall staged a dramatic media event in Cannon Beach, flying by helicopter to the beach with a team of surveyors and scientists.
 The ensuing media coverage resulted in overwhelming public demand for the bill that was signed into law later that year.

-A variety of commemorative presentations by local and state dignitaries including Lisa Sumption, director of the Oregon Parks and Recreation Department, are also planned at the Gower Street beach access where the design plan for a Cannon Beach public art project related to the Beach Bill will be unveiled.
-The beach access improvements will include a kiosk where beach accessible wheelchairs will be available for mobility-impaired visitors.
+McCall, Sumption and other local and state dignitaries will offer remarks on the historic legislation on the beach in front of the Surfsand Resort near where one of the now iconic Associated Press photos of Governor McCall was taken on that historic day in 1967.
+Following the presentations, the design plan for a Cannon Beach public art project related to the Beach Bill will be unveiled at the Gower Street beach access.
+The beach access improvements will include automated lockers where beach accessible wheelchairs will be available for mobility-impaired visitors.

 Saturday’s festivities also include a presentation and music by Slater Smith of the Portland band, The Weather Machine.
 The presentation will showcase the band’s collaboration with Oregon State Parks, a music video shot on location at nearly 200 Oregon State Parks.

-Cannon Beach’s Beach Bill anniversary celebration will wrap up with a public bonfire and free s’mores on the beach near the Gower Street beach access near where one of the now iconic Associated Press photos of Governor McCall was taken on that historic day in 1967.
+Cannon Beach’s Beach Bill anniversary celebration will wrap up with a public bonfire and free s’mores on the beach in front of the Surfsand Resort

 Thanks to the Beach Bill, the State of Oregon has what is considered the best legal protection for the public’s use of and access to its coastal land.